in 1766 the British military was concentrated in areas acquired from France and Spain, and there were no forts in Virginia

 Source: Library of Congress, Cantonment of His Majesty's forces in N. America according to the disposition now made & to be compleated as soon as practicable taken from the general distribution dated at New York 29th.
 March 1766

 The Proclamation Line of 1763 was one of many attempts to define a boundary that would separate colonists from Native Americans.
 The intent of a separation boundary was to reduce conflict and the costs to maintain peace in the border zone between two cultures.
+The Proclamation Line of 1763 was intended to minimize the need for new forts in the contact zone between colonists and Native Americans, and the need for expensive troops to be stationed and supplied on the western side of the Atlantic Ocean.

 Virginia officials in Jamestown, Williamsburg, and finally Richmond never solved the problem of how to expand settlement and maintain peace with the Native Americans.
 The 1763 edict from King George III was the last of multiple attempts by colonial officials in England and Virginia to establish a border separating colonists from the original occupants of the land.
 It was no more successful than other limit-of-settlement lines defined as far back as 1619.